-- Your legs bear your weight with ease, allowing you make all the right moves on the court or in the field.
-If you’re heavier than you used to be, your legs, knees and feet can break down.
+Your legs bear your weight with ease, allowing you to make all the right moves on the court or on the field.
+If you’re heavier than you used to be, your legs, knees, and feet can break down.
 Chronic pain stems from that wear and tear.
-Regenerate the joints, muscles, ligaments and tendons in your legs.
+Regenerate the joints, muscles, ligaments, and tendons in your legs.

 Don’t let chronic leg pain ruin your life!

 When you’re dealing with chronic leg pain, you may feel hobbled.
 In addition to the pain, it’s discouraging not to be able to get around like you’re accustomed to.
 Constant pain, with no relief or improvement in sight, can destroy your morale.
 If you’re dealing with chronic leg pain, the mental and emotional burden takes its toll.

 That’s the main reason mental fatigue often accompanies chronic leg pain: the constant gnawing discomfort you just can’t escape.
 It’s with you every time you stand up.
 It makes itself known if you sit for too long.
 It changes your life into a continuous battle with pain.
 If this sounds like you, you’re not alone.

 There are numerous reasons for chronic leg pain, that our NYC doctors can help you with.
 It may be related to muscular, tendon, or ligament disorders.
 Joint pain from your knee or ankle can cause leg pain.
 It could even be the consequence of a serious underlying disease, such as a circulatory issue or diabetes.